Sam-Martin/Sam-Martin/content/post/2021-08-12-Sphinx-Extension-Page-Generation.md

 date: 2021-08-12T19:03:12Z
 image: /images/2021/08/write_pages_index.png
 summary: |
-    Following on from a previous blog post on writing extensions, a natural requirement is the ability to automatically generate not just content on a single page with your extension, but also content on wholly new pages!
+    Following on from a previous blog post on writing Sphinx extensions, a natural requirement is the ability to automatically generate not just content on a single page with your extension, but also content on wholly new pages!
 Let's see how that's done.

 draft: false
 ---